JakeGreen2145/home_server/README.md

 ## Hardware configuration

-I'm using an old [Proliant MicroServer N54L](http://www.minimachines.net/promos-et-sorties/bon-plan-un-micro-serveur-hp-proliant-4-emplacements-a-169e-371) (2 cores, 2.20GHz) that I tweaked a bit to have 6GB RAM, an additional graphic card for better Full HD decoding, and an additional 2TB disk for data.
+I'm running this on my main Windows gaming pc with a Ryzen 5 5600X and RTX 3080.
+This same stack can run on much less powerful hardware, and I'll likely split the server out from my main pc in a future upgrade to isolate the workloads.

-It has Ubuntu 17.10.1 with Docker installed.
+It has Windows 11 with Docker installed.

-You can also use a Raspberry Pi, a Synology NAS, a Windows or Mac computer.
+You can also use a Linux computer, Raspberry Pi, a Synology NAS, or Mac computer.
 The stack should work fine on all these systems, but you'll have to adapt the Docker stack below to your OS.
-I'll only focus on a standard Linux installation here.
+I'll only focus on a Windows installation here.

 ## Software stack